junxit/us-congress-code/title-42/chapter-6a/sec-300bb-5.md

 2 So in original.
 This subchapter is not divided into parts.

+### Editorial Notes

 ### References in Text

 Section 2701, referred to in subsec. (b)(3), is a reference to section 2701 of act July 1, 1944.
 Section 2701, which was classified to section 300gg of this title, was renumbered section 2704, effective for plan years beginning on or after Jan.
 1, 2014, with certain exceptions, and amended, by Pub.
 L. 111–148, title I, §§ 1201(2), 1563(c)(1), formerly § 1562(c)(1), title X, § 10107(b)(1), Mar.
 23, 2010, 124 Stat.
 154, 264, 911, and was transferred to section 300gg–3 of this title.
 A new section 2701 of act July 1, 1944, related to fair health insurance premiums, was added, effective for plan years beginning on or after Jan.
 1, 2014, and amended, by Pub.
 L. 111–148, title I, § 1201(4), title X, § 10103(a), Mar.
 23, 2010, 124 Stat.
 155, 892, and is classified to section 300gg of this title.

 ### Amendments

 2002—Pub.
 L. 107–210 designated existing provisions as subsec. (a), inserted subsec. heading, and added subsec. (b).
 1986—Par.
 (2).
 Pub.
-L. 99–514 inserted “of continuation coverage” after “any election” and inserted at end “If there is a choice among types of coverage under the plan, each qualified beneficiary is entitled to make a separate selection among such types of coverage.”.
+L. 99–514 inserted “of continuation coverage” after “any election” and inserted at end “If there is a choice among types of coverage under the plan, each qualified beneficiary is entitled to make a separate selection among such types of coverage.”

+### Statutory Notes and Related Subsidiaries

 ### Effective Date of 2002 Amendment